wp-plugins/query-monitor/readme.txt

 == Upgrade Notice ==

-= 2.6.7 =
+= 2.6.8 =
-* Various tweaks under the hood.
-No shiny new features just yet.
+* Misc minor bugfixes.
+Nothing to get excited about.

 == Changelog ==

+= 2.6.8 =
+* Misc minor bugfixes.
+Nothing to get excited about.

 = 2.6.7 =
 * Use an actual authentication cookie instead of a nonce in the Authentication component